jagdeyharsimrankaur-hash/Induction-/README.md

 #Introduction-
 Hi, my name is Harsimran.
 I’m currently pursuing a degree in Information Technology at Guru Nanak Dev Engineering College, Ludhiana.
 I have a keen interest in technology and enjoy learning new skills that help me grow both academically and personally.
 I’m passionate about staying updated with the latest developments in the IT field and look forward to building a meaningful career in this domain.
-Day1
 DAY 1
 Time: 8:30 A.M. onward
 The day began at 8:30 A.M. with a peaceful and soothing Shabad Kirtan, followed by tea and snacks around 9:30 A.M..
 The inaugural ceremony started at 10:00 A.M..
 We were given a warm welcome by our teachers, seniors, and staff, setting a positive tone for the journey ahead.
 Later, Er.
 Rakesh Kumar (1991 alumni, ADC Ludhiana) and Sh.
 Rajivder Garg (Municipal Corporation, Ludhiana) shared inspiring words.
 Alumni encouraged us to be bold, stay motivated, and keep moving forward.
 A guest speaker also introduced a loan scheme to support students with financial challenges.
-The HOD of Applied Sciences gave us insights into how our next 4 years would shape up — starting with our first year in this department before we move on to our core CSE classes.
+The HOD of Applied Sciences gave us insights into how our next 4 years would shape up — starting with our first year in this department before we move on to our core classes.

 DAY 2
 Time: 9:30 A.M. onward